Markson17/AirBnB_clone/README.md

 ### Licence
 This project is unlicenced.

-> Authored by Favour Markson.
+> Authored by Favour Markson and Paschal Nnamani.